tensorlakeai/indexify/server-next/README.md

 * Transcribing audio and summarization.

 ### Key Features

-Indexify gives you the following features out of the box,

-* **Dynamic Branching and Data Flow**: Dynamic dataflow branching across ***Functions*** of a ***Graph***.
+* **Dynamic Branching and Data Flow:** Supports dynamic dataflow branching across functions within a graph.

-* **Local Inference**: Run any number of LLMs in functions of a workflow using LLamaCPP, vLLM or HF Transformers by placing functions on machines with adequate resources.
+* **Local Inference:** Run multiple LLMs within workflow functions using LLamaCPP, vLLM, or Hugging Face Transformers by assigning functions to machines with adequate resources.

-* **Distributed Map and Reduce**: Parallelize execution of functions on sequences(map) automatically across many compute machines.
-Reducer functions are called serially as map functions finishes over time.
+* **Distributed Map and Reduce:** Automatically parallelizes execution of functions over sequences across multiple machines.
+Reducer functions are called serially as map functions finish.

-* **Version Graphs and Backfill**: Backfill API for updating already processed data when functions(or models) in graphs are updated.
+* **Version Graphs and Backfill:** Offers a backfill API to update already processed data when functions or models in graphs are updated.

-* **Observability**: UI for visualization and debugging complex dynamic Graphs.
+* **Observability: Provides a UI for visualizing and debugging complex dynamic graphs.

-* **Placement Constraints**: Graphs can span across GPU instances and cost-effective CPU machines.
-Functions can be constrained to specific instance types.
+* **Placement Constraints:** Allows graphs to span GPU instances and cost-effective CPU machines, with functions assigned to specific instance types.

-* **Request Queuing and Batching**: Automatically queue and batch parallel workflow invocations and maximize GPU utilization.
+* **Request Queuing and Batching:** Automatically queues and batches parallel workflow invocations to maximize GPU utilization.

-## Install
+## Installation
 ```bash
 pip install indexify
 ```

 ## Basic Usage

-Write your workflow as interconnected Python functions forming a graph.
-Each function acts as a logical unit that can be retried if it fails or designated to run on specific hardware.
-For example, when making OpenAI API calls or executing resource-intensive summarization models, you can split these tasks into separate functions to avoid repeating them if a subsequent database write fails.
-With Indexify, the output of every function is stored, so when downstream processes are retried, previous steps don't need to be rerun.
+Create workflows by connecting Python functions into a graph.
+Each function is a logical compute unit that can be retried upon failure or assigned to specific hardware.
+For example, you can separate resource-intensive tasks like OpenAI API calls or local inference of LLMs from database write operations to avoid reprocessing data with models if a write fails.
+Indexify caches the output of every function, so when downstream processes are retried, previous steps aren’t rerun.

-API calls to these Graphs are automatically queued and directed to the appropriate functions based on the graph's topology.
-This approach eliminates the need for RPC libraries, Kafka, or additional databases to manage internal state and communication between functions across different processes or machines in production environments.
+API calls to these graphs are automatically queued and routed based on the graph’s topology, eliminating the need for RPC libraries, Kafka, or additional databases to manage internal state and communication across different processes or machines.

-### Create a Graph
+### Example: Creating and Using a Compute Graph
 ```python
 from pydantic import BaseModel